-There are currently two types of DBS: Asleep DBS and Awake DBS.
+There are currently two types of DBS: Asleep DBS and Awake DBS (traditional deep brain stimulation).
+Asleep DBS procedures are performed while you are under sedation, while traditional deep brain stimulation (awake DBS) is performed while you are awake.
 Both are safe and effective, yet each differ in surgery time, number of surgeries, electrode placement, and your ability to actively observe the process.
 Choosing a DBS procedure that best suits your needs should be discussed with your neurologist, neurosurgeon, and primary care provider.
 At the Denver DBS Center, we will work with your neurologist and primary care provider to provide this consultation to ensure we are all working together on your behalf.

 What are the differences between Asleep DBS and Awake DBS?

 While Asleep DBS and Awake DBS provide similar symptom relief for people with movement disorders, they each have different approaches.

 - Entails two surgeries, both of which are performed with the patient asleep.